benjaminirving/coreml-simple-demo/README.md

 ## Requirements

-- A python virutal environment can be created from the requirements file.
+- A python virtual environment can be created from the requirements file.
-- macOS 10.13 or above
+- macOS

 ## Data